IamJackReed/JackReed/_posts/2018-02-27-defining-agile-team-metrics.md

  - <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">What is our current velocity?
  - <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">Are we meeting our commitments?

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">As a whole, having all these systems and the data they produce forms the team's system data collection.
-Having this collection of data allows the team to group together certain data group samples, enabling them to have conversations around some of the bigger types of questions that are based on outcomes, rather than just outputs.
+Having this collection of data allows the team to group together certain data group samples, enabling them to then have conversations around some of the bigger types of questions that are based on outcomes, rather than just outputs.

 ## Questions Based On Outcomes:
 - <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">Are we making our process better?